ICTatRTI/twitter_getter/README.md

 # twitter getter

-Set your search terms in an environment variable called `SEARCH_TERMS' and pass in the required parameters.
+Set your search terms in an environment variable called _SEARCH_TERMS_ and pass in the required parameters.

-Examples:
+__Examples__:

 Set search terms:
 ```